Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 So, COVID destroys enough cells that it creates the same effect as simply living an entire life… SARS-CoV-2 is closer to a weeping angel than any character I can think of in fiction because it uses what would be your future to replicate itself…

-While sending you on a time travel to your new future, except it just ages your body while everything else stays the same… and the Hulk isn’t here to wind you back.
+While COVID sends you on a time travel to your new future, except it just ages your body while everything else stays the same… and the Hulk isn’t there to wind you back.

 If they even can be replaced at all.

-And while we can manage this in normal terms, infections… and especially COVID, advance this process even faster than having a bad day and it can create permanent lifelong changes in the mechanics of your body because it can destroy so many cells.
+And while we can manage this in normal terms, infections, especially COVID, advance this process even faster than having a bad day, and it can create permanent lifelong changes in the mechanics of your body because it can destroy so many cells.

 This creates vast dysfunction, not only through damage, but persistence, which also is just more damage and dysfunction.